Tax Deductions for Popular Expat Remote Jobs

-Professional fees incurred by attorneys, tax preparers, accountants or other professionals can be deducted.
+Professional fees incurred by attorneys, accountants or other professionals can be deducted (although fees to have taxes prepared no longer are).
 These are general all-purpose deductions that apply to any business in which you are a subcontractor, freelancer or self-employed.

 How might these deductions translate to specific freelance work in Mexico?
 Let's take a look at some popular expat businesses.